metruzanca/ts-lite-node/readme.md

 A beginner template for using nodejs with typescript.

-The typescript config is super lenient, allowing implicit anys and javascript files.
+The typescript config is super lenient, allowing implicit anys which makes converting `.js` files to `.ts` less daunting.
 Typescript will still encorage types to be used and will only enforce them when necessary for safe transpilation.

 ## Usage